Kanay2005/ray-tracing/README.md

 ---

-## 💡 Technical Learnings
+## Technical Learnings

+This engine simulates the physics of light by tracing rays from the camera into the scene to determine the color of each pixel.
+This is achieved through a few core steps:

+*   **Cast & Intersect:** A ray is sent from the camera through a pixel.
+The engine finds the closest object in the scene that this ray hits.

+*   **Bounces:** When a ray hits an object, the material determines its next path—scattering off matte surfaces, reflecting off metal, or refracting through glass.
+This process repeats, accumulating color with each bounce to create photorealistic global illumination.

+*   **Samples:** To achieve realism and avoid sharp, jagged graphics, hundreds of rays (samples) are cast for each pixel, each with a slight random variation.
+Averaging the results produces key effects like **soft shadows, anti-aliasing, and depth-of-field blur**.

-This project was a deep dive into Rust's performance and safety features in the context of a computationally intensive task.
+This project was then made significantly faster through a deep dive into Rust's performance and safety features in the context of concurrency.

 -   **Fearless Concurrency:** Using `Arc<T>` for shared, thread-safe ownership of scene data (like materials and objects) was critical.
 This avoids costly data clones for each thread while guaranteeing memory safety, which is a core strength of Rust.
 -   **Dynamic Dispatch:** The use of trait objects (`Box<dyn Material>`) provides a flexible material system.
 It allows any object that implements the `Material` trait to be stored and used interchangeably at runtime, making it easy to extend the engine with new material types without changing the core rendering logic.